 Minimum Age: 21 years of age, preferably a college junior

-Terms of Employment: Head Counselors are hired for 10 weeks unless contracted otherwise
+Terms of Employment: Head Counselors are hired for 10 weeks (May 27th to August 12th) unless contracted otherwise

-Time Off: Approximately one night each week, plus two days between sessions
+Time Off: Approximately one night each week, plus three days between sessions

 Number Hired: 15-20 males and 15-20 females, depending on enrollment